University Of Sussex

 The University has over 14,000 students, of which over a third are postgraduates.

-Sussex has developed a reputation for innovation and inspiration, attracting leading researchers from around the globe.
+The University of Sussex has developed a reputation for innovation and inspiration, attracting leading researchers from around the globe.
 There are currently over 2,100 staff, including 1,000 teaching and research staff.

 The University of Sussex run an e-Submissions and e-Feedback system known as "ESEF", which enables students to upload their course assignments at their own convenience.
 A key component of ESEF is Study Direct, a customised version of the open-source Moodle platform.

 Over three weeks, we revised the architecture, migrated the existing system from ELK stack 1.4 to Elastic Stack 2.4, and added new Grafana dashboards to monitor system metrics such as disk, memory, CPU and network.
 We then successfully cleaned and migrated their existing data and dashboards.
-In addition to successfully migrating their data to the new system, we were able to also put a retention policy in place to avoid any future resource issues.
+In addition to successfully migrating their data to the new system, we were also able to put a retention policy in place to avoid any future resource issues.